 In 2014, Slovakia made headlines mainly thanks to AeroMobil, a flying car that perfectly makes use of existing infrastructure created for automobiles and planes.
 As a car it fits into any standard parking space, uses regular gasoline, and can be used in road traffic just like any other car.
 As a plane it can use any airport in the world, but can also take off and land using any grass strip or paved surface just a few hundred meters long (VIDEO).
 There are more cool projects in Slovakia.

-5. Liberty Headphones – a kind of silly high quality headphones that can rest on your wrist.
-Founders of the project just kicked off two month crowdfunding campaign on Indiegogo and plan to raise usd 150k.
-Modern and unique design.
-Inside LIBERTY there are two the most modern neodymium speakers with sensitivity of 115dB, which provide high-quality, clear and spatial sound.
-Li-lon battery has the capacity of 1500mAh, that means about 16 hours of listening the music and it is charged by a Micro-USB.
-The gadget can communicate with Android system using bluetooth 4.1, whose reach is 15 metres.
-I wish good luck to this project.
+5. Liberty Headphones make high quality headphones that can rest on your wrist.
+The founders of the project just kicked off a two month crowdfunding campaign on Indiegogo and plan to raise €150K.
+With a modern and unique design, inside LIBERTY there are two modern neodymium speakers with sensitivity of 115dB, which provide high-quality, clear and spatial sound.
+The li-lon battery has a capacity of 1500mAh, which means about 16 hours of listening, and can be charged by a micro USB.
+The gadget can communicate with the Android system using Bluetooth 4.1, reaching up to 15 metres.

 By the way: If you’re a corporate or investor looking for exciting startups in a specific market for a potential investment or acquisition, check out our Startup Sourcing Service!